 But I hope you have no intent to turn husband, have

-bachelor of threescore again?
-Go to, i' faith!
-An thou wilt needs
+again?
+Go to, i' faith, an thou wilt needs thrust

-thrust thy neck into a yoke, wear the print of it and sigh away
+thy neck into a yoke, wear the print of it, and sigh

 Benedick laments that marriage turns great men into pathetic idiots.

-'Here is good horse to hire,' let them signify under my sign
+horse to hire," let them signify under my sign "Here

 Benedick equates marriage with being whipped, tamed, and cuckolded.
 Marrying would mean sacrificing his independence and breaking his pride, and Benedick finds the prospect of losing either foolish.
 It’s a strong enough intuition to sour him on marriage altogether.